-The information included in this Management Discussion and Analysis ("MD&A") dated February 20, 2013, is of the operating results and financial condition of Midas Gold Corp. ("Midas Gold" or the "Corporation") for the year ended December 31, 2012 compared to the year ended December 31, 2011.
+The information included in this Management Discussion and Analysis ("MD&A") dated March 12, 2014, is of the operating results and financial condition of Midas Gold Corp. ("Midas Gold" or the "Corporation") for the year ended December 31, 2013 compared to the year ended December 31, 2012.
 Amounts are presented in the Corporation's functional currency, the US dollar, unless otherwise stated.

-This MD&A is intended to help the reader understand the significant factors that have affected the Corporation's performance and which may affect its future performance and should be read in conjunction with the consolidated financial statements of the Corporation for the years ended December 31, 2012 and 2011.
-The Corporation's consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.
+This MD&A is intended to help the reader understand the significant factors that have affected the Corporation's performance and which may affect its future performance and should be read in conjunction with the consolidated financial statements of the Corporation for the years ended December 31, 2013 and 2012.
+The Corporation's consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").